Nick Offerman: 2009–2015: Breakthrough with Parks and Recreation

-In addition to acting, Offerman is also a professional boat builder and has a side business as a wood craftsman.
-Offerman makes furniture and other wooden structures such as canoes and boats at his woodshop.
-He also released an instructional DVD in 2008 titled Fine Woodstrip Canoe Building with Nick Offerman, shot by Jimmy DiResta.
-DiResta's pay for shooting the DVD was a canoe, the second Offerman has built.
-He has been featured in, and contributed articles to, the magazine Fine Woodworking.
+2016–present: Career expansion

+He portrayed the first establisher of McDonald's, Dick McDonald, in The Founder (2016).
+In 2017, Offerman launched his Full Bush Tour which consisted of 28 shows across the U.S. and Canada.
+His All Rise Tour kicked off on July 20, 2019, in Thackerville and continued through the rest of 2019, hitting major cities: Chicago, San Francisco, Washington DC, Philadelphia, New York, Detroit, and Atlanta.
+Offerman also starred in alternative rock band They Might Be Giants' 2018 video for their song "The Greatest".
+In 2023, Offerman appeared in the third episode of the HBO series The Last of Us as Bill.
+His performance, along with that of his co-star Murray Bartlett, was critically acclaimed, with some critics naming it a career-best performance, and Dais Johnston of Inverse labelled them as "Emmy-worthy".
+He went on to win Guest Actor in a Drama Series at the 2023 Creative Arts Emmy Awards.

+In 2025, Offerman starred with Jacob Tremblay and Dennis Quaid in the crime thriller Sovereign.
+Offerman was the Show Announcer for the 97th Academy Awards.
+He appeared in the 2025 film Mission: Impossible – The Final Reckoning.

+Other ventures

 Writing

 Offerman has released four semi-autobiographical publications: the first, Paddle Your Own Canoe: One Man's Fundamentals for Delicious Living was released in 2013; his second, Gumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers, was released May 26, 2015; the third, Good Clean Fun: Misadventures in Sawdust at Offerman Woodshop, was released October 18, 2016.
 His fourth book, Where the Deer and the Antelope Play: The Pastoral Observations of One Ignorant American Who Loves to Walk Outside, was released October 12, 2021.
 He has also narrated all four as audiobooks.

-Comedy tours

-In 2017, Offerman launched his Full Bush Tour which consisted of 28 shows across the U.S. and Canada.
-His All Rise Tour kicked off on July 20, 2019, in Thackerville and continued through the rest of 2019, hitting major cities: Chicago, San Francisco, Washington DC, Philadelphia, New York, Detroit, and Atlanta.

-Theatre

-In 2014, Offerman and Mullally starred alongside each other in the off-Broadway one-act play, Annapurna.
-The two play an estranged couple that reunites one last time.
-In 2015, Offerman starred as Ignatius J. Reilly in a theatrical adaptation of A Confederacy of Dunces with the Huntington Theatre Company.